 In all but one case, I didn’t even report because I knew I’d be putting myself through hell for a less than 1% chance of justice.
 None of the men who assaulted or abused me have ever suffered consequences of any kind.

 The same, alas, cannot be said for the not-insignificant number of people over the years who have been punished (legally, financially, employment-wise and more) for engaging in completely victimless fringe sexual practices with other consenting adults.
-From 1987’s Spanner Case (in which a group of gay men were prosecuted for participation in consensual sadomasochism) to the infamous “tiger porn” case, to those who have been fired or had their kids taken away for participating in BDSM, sex work or pornography, sexual freedom is constantly under threat.
+From 1987’s Spanner Case (in which a group of gay men were prosecuted for participation in consensual sadomasochism) to those who have been fired or had their kids taken away for participating in consensual BDSM, sex work or pornography, sexual freedom is constantly under threat.

 I cannot sit back and be okay with innocent, good people being prosecuted for consensual sex while only 0.6% of rapists ever see a day in jail.